-I remember sitting in a January staff meeting, which now seems like 30 years ago.
-Our executive team was discussing the merits of allowing one, yes one staff member, to work from home one day a week.
+I remember sitting in a January 2020 staff meeting.
+Our executive team was discussing the merits and supervising requirements of allowing one — yes, one staff member — to work from home one day a week.

 Times have certainly changed for our society and especially the working-age population formerly so reliant on face-to-face interaction.
-Some industries made the transition years ago to a web-based workforce, but higher education lacked the capacity for change until this past spring.
+Some industries made the transition years ago to a web-based workforce.
+But, higher education lacked the capacity for change until Spring 2020.
 Now, with no time for preparation, employees and, more reluctantly, managers were forced to adapt to a new lifestyle.

 Does your work fulfill your needs outside of the home to engage with others, provide intellectual stimulation and challenge you to grow?
-You very well could have answered yes to all these questions in January, but I bet sometime this spring or summer something just was not quite there anymore.
+You very well could have answered yes to all these questions at the start of 2020, but later that year something just was not quite there anymore.
 You may have noticed a lack of motivation, engagement or satisfaction in yourself or in your direct reports.
 In early May I noticed there was a lack of smiles during video chats, and overall malaise whenever we brought up summer planning or thoughts of new virtual programs for the fall.
 Something had to change.

 I decided as a supervisor I needed to “switch the script” for my staff from a traditional 40-hour work week in the office to a “get-the-job-done” work week at home.
-Meetings moved from all day to a 10 a.m. to 2 p.m. window with encouraged breaks for yard work, family time and, most importantly, afternoon tee times at one of our North Carolina COVID-safe golf courses.
+Meetings moved from all day to a 10 a.m. to 2 p.m. window.
+There were encouraged breaks for yard work, family time and, most importantly, afternoon tee times at one of our North Carolina COVID-safe golf courses.
 My new philosophy focused on five important tenants for supervising the fairway.

 Let Them Work When They Want